HorizenOfficial/evm-documentation/docs/deploy.md

 The **Value** field is always reset to 0 after each transaction execution.
 This field **DOES NOT** include gas.

 3. Click **Deploy**.
 The **Deployed Contract** pane displays your contract set as TESTCONTRACT and location.
 This indicates that your smart contract is deployed and ready for interaction.

 ![alt_text](/img/docs/build/deployedcontracts.png)

 ### Interact with a Contract Instance

-Interacting with your smart contract can be a simple transaction such as sending a payable amount of Ether, for example.
-A transaction will change the state of the EVM.
+Interacting with your smart contract can be a simple transaction, such as sending some amount of Ether to trigger an action, unlike a generic smart contract method call, where a transaction will change the state of the EVM.

 Perform the following steps to interact with run your smart contract: